StuartMcleanOne/Tag-Genius/README.md

 ### Phase 7: User-Driven Refinement Sprint

 Following the successful implementation of the asynchronous architecture, a full end-to-end test was conducted.
 Based on a critical review of the AI's output, a series of user-driven refinements were implemented to elevate the application from "functional" to "genuinely useful."
 This included overhauling the genre model to a "Guided Discovery" system, linking color-coding directly to an objective energy score, refining the star-rating scale for better distribution, and improving the formatting of the final comment tags for readability.
 This phase was a crucial example of using real-world testing to inform product design.

+### Phase 8: Fulfilling the "Conversation History" MVP Requirement
+To meet the final MVP requirement, a user-centric "Job Archiving" feature was designed and implemented.
+This feature interprets "Conversation History" as a tangible "before and after" snapshot of each processing job.
+The backend was updated to save unique, timestamped copies of both the input and output XML files, and the `processing_log` database table was modified to store the paths to this archive.
+A new API endpoint was created to allow the user to download these paired files as a `.zip` package, providing a robust rollback and comparison capability.

 ## Future Improvements (Roadmap)